wayne-wu/java_concurrency/README.md

 * how to execute a task periodically.
 * how to use locks to protect data that is accessed by multiple threads.
 * testing multi-threaded code with a multi-threaded test.
+* how to write code that can complete transactions that were incomplete due to a crash.
 * when building a new feature, it is good practice to first work out the interfaces before starting to write code.
 This project has already defined the library's interface which demonstrates the necessary detail